Kttra/CSharpCode/README.md

 [Dictionary & Hashtables](https://github.com/Kttra/DictionaryHashNotes) - Some notes on Dictionaries and Hashtables.

 [Unit Testing](https://github.com/Kttra/xUnitExample) - A project that explains how to set up unit testing for visual studio projects (using both XUnit and MSTest).

+[Git Overview](https://github.com/Kttra/GitOverview) - An overview on git commands and some details on using sourcetree.